Frequently Asked Questions

 Q: What is the larger goal of the Collaborative?

-A: Our funding from the Andrew W. Mellon Foundation supports creation of a program in southern Appalachian studies, in partnership with Yale University.
+A: Our funding from the Andrew W. Mellon Foundation supports creation of a vibrant academic program in Southern Appalachian Studies, in partnership with Yale University.

 Q: What areas of study is the Collaborative particularly interested in supporting?

-A: The terms of the Mellon grant establish the arts, humanities, and humanities-centered social sciences as conceptual drivers of funded efforts, but proposals from all disciplines are welcomed.
+A: The terms of the Mellon grant establish the arts, humanities, and humanities-centered social sciences as conceptual drivers of funded efforts, with proposals welcomed from all disciplines.

 Q: Are any disciplines given priority at this stage of the program?